open/close all folders

 - The glass elevator needs to be rewired so it can be lowered after the power fails, but it is knocked off its rail.
 It ends up being cut loose and lowered by helicopter.

-- Mr. and Mrs. Smith.
+- Mr. & Mrs. Smith (2005).
 Mrs Smith lures her husband into an elevator on a construction site and places radio-detonated charges on the cables and brakes.
 The bombs go off and apparently kill him, but Mr Smith was actually in a different elevator.

 - In Overload, a nurse and a janitor get stuck in an elevator during the climactic power outage.
 Problem is, the nurse works for a paraplegic woman whose wheelchair got drained of power when they were shopping earlier, and the nurse forgot to change it for the charged one before she stepped out, simply plugging in the chair.
 The pair even try to go out through the hatch, and fail.
 The narration points out that even if they had made it out, they'd still be stuck in the shaft.
 The nurse starts crying when she remembers the battery, and the woman eventually asphyxiates.